FAITHM1/Project2/README.md

 - add authorization and authentication to my app(would have to create a second model)
 - be able to see the users username
-- user should be able to have the option of displaying their item on a public page or on their page.